Tailscale Tunnel Setup Guide

 📝 Summary

-While Tailscale doesn't support wildcard DNS (limiting us from using patterns like *.k8s.dog-pence.ts.net), the ./uis tailscale expose command provides a practical workaround.
+While Tailscale doesn't support wildcard DNS (limiting us from using patterns like *.k8s.dog-pence.ts.net), the ./uis network expose tailscale command provides a practical workaround.
 Each service gets its own public URL like https://whoami.dog-pence.ts.net, giving you full control over which services are exposed to the internet.

 ⚠️ Authentication Note: Services exposed via Tailscale are publicly accessible by default.
 If you need authentication, consider adding Authentik protection.
 See docs/rules-ingress-traefik.md for authentication setup details.